ChaiMayor/hview-ui/README-EN.md

 Those who have the ability and ideas can participate in our open source project after completing and submitting the development of the three components according to the introduction

-For those who have ideas but are not able at present, we will provide some reference articles and video materials in the group.
-We hope that you can participate in the development of our project as soon as possible after you have achieved some success through study and practice
+For those who have ideas but don't have the ability at present, we will provide some article materials of component library in the group.
+We hope you can participate in the development of our project after learning and practicing

 Finally, I hope you can make a fortune and give us a free star.
 Thank you again 😘